Written by:

 5. Keep Content Up-To-Date

 Regularly update training materials to reflect the latest legal changes and industry best practices.
 This ensures ongoing compliance and relevance.
+Also, even if laws don’t change, examples and risks do.
+Consider a refresh schedule such as

 6. Encourage Interactive Learning